scifi451/StPaul99_Heroku/README.md

 computer.

 Prequisites:
- A. MongoDB installed on your local computer (MongoDB is used for the database)
+ A. SQLite installed on your local computer (SQLite is used for the database)
  B. You have obtained an API_Key from the Mapbox (API Key is needed for Leaflet).

 Steps: